RifatXia/tensorstore/llama-work/cluster/final_report.md

 Each checkpointing operation was performed three times, and the mean, standard deviation, minimum, and maximum values were recorded to account for system variability.
 Cache clearing was performed between runs on local systems to ensure accurate timing measurements, though this was disabled on cluster systems where sudo access was unavailable.

+**Model Loading and Memory Management:** During the experiments, models are primarily loaded onto the GPU for inference and checkpoint operations.
+However, with the limited 4GB GPU memory available on the NVIDIA GeForce GTX 1650, larger models cannot fit entirely in GPU memory.
+The Hugging Face Transformers library's `device_map="auto"` parameter enables automatic memory management, where PyTorch intelligently offloads model layers to CPU RAM or even disk storage when GPU memory is insufficient.
+This offloading mechanism partitions the model across available memory hierarchies, keeping the most frequently accessed layers on the GPU while moving less critical components to slower storage tiers.
+For the 7B models (approximately 14GB in float16), significant portions reside in CPU memory during loading, with only the active layers being transferred to GPU memory during forward passes.
+This automatic offloading is essential for running models that exceed available GPU memory but introduces additional data transfer overhead during model operations.

 ### TensorStore Configuration Details

 The TensorStore implementation uses the following key parameters: